lucaspcamargo/tamperegotchi/README.md

 ![Screenshot](https://raw.githubusercontent.com/lucaspcamargo/tamperegotchi/master/Documentation/montage.png)

 This is a finland-themed clone of the most popular franchise of virtual pets.
 Basic actions like feeding, cleaning, and playing game swith your pet are implemented.
-Also sending and receiving perts to a server and sharing it via a code.
+Also sending and receiving pets to a server and sharing it via a code.
-The game is not finished and liely never will be.
+The game is not finished and likely never will be!
 But it is a great testbed for playing with Qt 5 and QML.

 ## License